Barak Valley: Demographics

-According to the 2011 Indian census, Barak valley had a population of 3,624,599.
-Male population is 1,850,038 and female population is 1,774,561 respectively.
-Literacy rate is 76.27%.
+According to the 2011 Indian census, Barak Valley had a population of 3,624,599.
+Male population is 1,850,038 and female population is 1,774,561.
+The Literacy rate is 76.27%.
 The population of Barak Valley is estimated to be over 4,386,089 people for upcoming 2021 census.

 Languages

 As per (2011) language census report, Bengali is the official as well as the most spoken language of the region with approximately 2,930,378 native speakers.
-Hindi, Manipuri, Bishnupriya and Dimasa are the next most widely spoken languages with 362,459, 126,498, 50,019 and 21,747 native speakers, respectively.
-Tripuri, Odia, Nepali and Marwari are also spoken by a considerable minority, while 2.43% of the total population speaks other tribal languages.
+Although Bengali is reported as the most spoken in the census, the most common spoken language is Sylheti, a language that is generally grouped with Bengali as a dialect.
+Meitei (also called Manipuri) is the associate official language of the region with 126,498 speakers.
+Hindi, Bishnupriya and Dimasa are the other most widely spoken languages with 362,459, 50,019 and 21,747 native speakers, respectively.
+Tripuri, Khasi, Odia, Nepali and Marwari are also spoken by a considerable minority, while 1.84% of the total population speaks other tribal languages.

 According to census 2011, the major languages of Cachar district are Bengali, Hindi, Manipuri, Bhojpuri, Bishnupriya Manipuri, Dimasa, Khasi, Hmar and Odia in descending order of population.
 In the Hailakandi district, the major languages are Bengali, Hindi, Tripuri language, Manipuri and Bhojpuri.
 In the Karimganj district, the major languages are Bengali and Hindi.